Generic Name: porfimer (POR fi mer)

 What should I avoid after receiving porfimer?

-Avoid exposure to sunlight or bright indoor lights for 30 to 90 days after you are treated with porfimer.
+Avoid exposure to sunlight or bright indoor lights for at least 90 days after you are treated with porfimer.

 Porfimer side effects